 Build and handling

-The X100F has a unique hybrid optical/electronic viewfinder.
-You switch from the EVF to the OVF via a lever on the front of the camera.
+The X100F’s hybrid optical/electronic viewfinder is unique, and you switch from the EVF to the OVF via a lever on the front of the camera.
 The crisp, bright view reminds you of how effective direct vision viewfinders can be.

-The optical framing is less accurate, but you can see things just outside the frame, which can help with composition and timing.
-There’s no lag, and no blackout as you shoot.
+This optical framing is less accurate than a through-the-lens view, but the advantage is you can see things just outside the frame, which can help with composition and timing and is one of the factors for the continued popularity of Leica rangefinder cameras.
+In optical mode, there’s naturally no lag, and no blackout as you shoot.

 The image quality is excellent, as are Fujifilm’s Film Simulation modes – including the new Acros black-and-white mode.
 Fujifilm’s dynamic range expansion modes are effective too, especially for retaining delicate highlight detail.

 The 23mm f/2 lens is a little less impressive.
 It’s sharp and largely aberration-free at regular aperture settings, but the test shots we took at f/2 look slightly hazy.
 The autofocus isn’t especially fast, either.
 The lens seems to be the issue, with a relatively slow and noisy AF actuator.